arnoldNuvisto/Zero2WP/README.md

 ```
 - This will push the project's theme files into the themes directory of the project's Wordpress install, launch a PHP server, and then open Wordpress in your browser.

-**Important:**
-- When you run **'gulp build'**, Zero2WP also activates a 'watch' task that listens for changes to project files in **'Zero2Wp/themes/'**
-- Whenever a change is detected, this task automatically updates both the dev folder and the browser window.

-### 2.5 Activate Wordpress

-At this point, you'll need to provide Wordpress with database connection details as well as set a project username and password.
-Once this has been completed, Wordpress will launch into the admin section.

-From here, simply activate the newly installed theme and you're good to go.

-## 3. Update a Project
+## 3. Launch the Project

-When launching a new project, Zero2WP also launches a PHP server that lets you immediately see project updates in the browser.
-But what if you terminate the session (such as when you're done for the day) and need to 'relaunch' the server?

-The solution is simple.
-Just run this one-word command and you're good to go:
+Now that everything is place, we're ready to launch the project.
+Run this command:

 ```
 gulp
 ```

-- This launches the previously-mentioned 'watch' task, which automatically sets up a new server session for you.
+- This launches a 'watch' task, which automatically sets up a new server session for you and launches the project in your browser

-Note that you could also just run 'gulp build' again.
-However this will force upload of the entire set of theme files, which is slower and less efficient.
-Best to stick with just 'gulp'.
+- This task will also automatically update both the dev folder and the browser window whenever a change in the source files is detected

+**IMPORTANT**
+- The first time you run 'gulp', you'll need to provide Wordpress with database connection details and set a project username and password.
+Once this has been completed, Wordpress will launch into the admin section.
+From here, simply activate the newly installed theme and you're good to go.

 ## 4. Package a Project